anvelezec/time_serie_forecasting_dl/README.md

 # Time serie forecasting with deep learning

 Exploration of different deep learning techniques to deal with time series forecasting.
-Covering RNN such as basic RRN, GRU, LSTS, attetntion layers and some of latest papers about this topic.
+Covering RNN such as basic RRN, GRU, LSTS, attention layers and some of latest papers about this topic.

 ## Data generation